-A key factor in a successful recovery of tourism in New Zealand post pandemic is having the right people in the right place at the right time.
-Tourism needs employers providing quality employment, including paying a fair wage and providing upskilling opportunities.
-TIA advocates that all tourism businesses strive to be ‘employers of choice’ (TSC Commitment 7).
-For long-term success, TIA advocates and where appropriate drives for:
+A key factor in a successful recovery of tourism in New Zealand post pandemic is having enough of the right people in the right place at the right time.
+Recovery of the tourism workforce requires action on many fronts, including to ensure that:

 - New Zealanders who previously worked in tourism are choosing to return to the industry.

 - There is a healthy working holiday workforce that can support the industry over the summer peak and have the dual benefit of also being visitors.

 - Tourism employers to be providing quality employment, including paying a fair wage, good working conditions and providing upskilling opportunities.
 TIA advocates that all tourism businesses strive to be ‘Employers of Choice’ (TSC Commitment 7).

 - There is strong interest from the next generation in a career in tourism that translates into study, thereby ensuring a pipeline of skilled workers and future tourism leaders.

 - There are well-supported and well-funded tourism training organisations.

 - There is a longer-term view on the future workforce requirements of the industry